Universality for two-dimensional critical cellular automata: Approximately internally filled sets

 is strongly connected, then set

 and set $t := t + 1$. \item[2.]
 Otherwise set $T := t$ and STOP. \end{itemize} The output of the algorithm is the family $\D := \{D_1^T,\ldots,D_k^T\}$, where $k = k_0 - T$. \end{definition}

-Thus, at each step of the algorithm, we take two nearby droplets in our collection, and replace them by the smallest droplet containing their union.
+Thus, at each step of the algorithm, we take two nearby droplets in our collection, and replace them by the smallest $\stabb$-droplet containing their union.
 Let us fix from now on a sufficiently large $\stabb$-droplet $\hat{D}$ as in the covering algorithm.
+In particular, in Lemma~\ref{le:cover} we shall need that $\hat{D}$ contains a ball of radius $2\alpha\kappa$.